redox-os/website/content/news/this-month-250430.md

 Thank you to our generous donors, who help make Redox Summer of Code possible.
 Joshua "jduck" Drake of Magnetite Security, who is funding a full RSoC project, Nigel Stoppard, who has been giving generously every month to help us improve accessibility, and our many patrons on [Patreon](https://www.patreon.com/redox_os) and [Donorbox](https://donorbox.org/redox-os).

-## All In One

-Jeremy Soller successfully built the build server [packages](https://static.redox-os.org/pkg/) and [images](https://static.redox-os.org/img/) of the x86-64, i686, ARM64 and RISC-V CPU architectures in one day for the first time!!

-Before it had bugs and flexibility problems that didn't allowed it, expect more build server package and image stability in the future.

-## Minimality

-Jeremy Soller enabled the `minimal` and `minimal-net` variants on the build server images, this allow testers and developers to easily test the most small Redox variant for computers with a small amount of resources or optimize Redox to use less resources.

 ## Complete Userspace-based Process Manager

 4lDO2 finished the userspace process manager, part of the NLnet/NGI Zero project [Redox OS Unix-style Signals](https://nlnet.nl/project/RedoxOS-Signals/), fixing process and POSIX signals bugs in the process.
 The process manager is the backend for POSIX functions related to processes, process groups, sessions, threads, signals and similar.